NarendraSinghKhinchi/Auto_job_applier_linkedIn/README.md

 - Auto collects a looooooooooooooooooot of info about your jobs, check applied-jobs.excel and failed_jobs.excel for info after each run.
 - Optional pause before submit application.
 - Optional pause if stuck at a question.
+- UI to manage easy applied jobs and external links.